mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 ## Neurosymbolic Learning Frameworks

 Neurosymbolic learning is one instance of neural program learning in which $P$ is a logic program.
-[Scallop](https://arxiv.org/abs/2304.04812) and [DeepProbLog](https://arxiv.org/abs/1805.10872) are neurosymbolic learning frameworks that use Datalog and ProbLog respectively.
+[Scallop](https://arxiv.org/abs/2304.04812) and [DeepProbLog (DPL)](https://arxiv.org/abs/1805.10872) are neurosymbolic learning frameworks that use Datalog and ProbLog respectively.

 Click on the thumbnails to see a few of the neural program examples from before expressed as logic programs in Scallop: